ErikSeguinte/ex-3e-tracker-Python/README.md

 rather roll.
 Inert Initiative takes the values of `true` or `1` for true, and anything else as false. `todo: Add jb pool functionality to players.`

+Alternatively, you can fill the tracker with your NPCs and save the combat into a seperate file.
+You have the option of using a binary file, or a text file for these saves.
+Binary file has the advantage of letting you have duplicate names, but otherwise should be identical.
+Text saves have a slightly lower chance of breaking between versions.

 These files can be loaded from the Edit menu.

 Additional NPCs can be added using the "Add NPC" button.
 Here, you can dictate inert